Codecraft

 I’ve been blogging about the skills and mindset of effective software architects for quite a while now, but I recently realized that I’ve omitted the fundamental subject of courage.

-image credit: nalsa (Flickr)
+image credit: Midjourney

 This is an important gap, because courage counts.
 The cleverest, most skilled architect or engineer will accomplish very little, at key junctures in a career, without it.